-- Sunken appearance to the abdomen, eyes or cheeks
+- Sunken appearance to the belly, eyes or cheeks.

-Wash your hands to prevent the spread of viral diarrhea.
+Wash your hands to prevent the spread of infectious diarrhea.
 To ensure adequate hand-washing:

 - Wash frequently.
 Wash your hands before and after preparing food.
 Wash your hands after handling uncooked meat, using the toilet, changing diapers, sneezing, coughing and blowing your nose.